-Consent Rate (Diary): The proportion of sampled households that agree to participate in the survey.
+Consent Rate (Diary): The proportion of sampled households that agree to participate in the survey in relation to all usable households.

 Country of Origin: Country or region of origin as reported by Hispanic panelists.
 We determine a panelist's country of origin based upon the outcome of interviews with the panelist's household.
 We based our country/region classifications, and the wording of the applicable interview questions, on the U.S. Census Bureau's American Community Survey.
 We report country of origin within select services and reports.